 Command line interface (CLI)

 The monday CLI enables you to interact with the apps framework using a set of predefined commands to execute various operations.
-This document explains how to install the CLI and walks through the supported commands, but you can also access the CLI here.
+This document explains how to install the CLI and guides you through the supported commands.
+Alternatively, you can also access the CLI directly here.

 Installation